How Much Can You Negotiate on a House? (6 Key Seller Tactics)

 The inspection period is another big opportunity for buyers to negotiate with you.
 Even in a hot seller’s market, this stage of the game often sparks negotiations — and if the buyer was generous with the offer price, this is an opportunity for them to recoup some money.
 If the inspection brings to light water damage in the basement or a faulty HVAC system, for example, they may ask for some concessions to cover those costs.

-“In the market right now, there is such high demand that buyers are writing offers purely based on emotion, sometimes even before going through the property,” says Nelson.
+“In the market right now, there is such high demand that buyers are writing offers purely based on emotion, sometimes even before going through the property,” Nelson says.

 “Maybe they’ve paid list price, or even higher than list price, and they feel like they want to get a win during the inspection process, whether that’s by asking for a price reduction, several repairs, or a closing credit to cover those repairs.”